brijeshparashar/user_services/README.md

 * It supports a circuit breaker implementation (using Hystrix) in case there is any error while communicating with Database.
 * It has Unit Testing, Integration Testing and Pact testing to cover all the test scenarios.
 * Method level role security is implemented in the application using @PreAuthorize annotation so that specific endpoints can be accessed by users having specific roles.
+* Update Api validates the UserId to be a numeric value between range 1000000 & 9999999.

 ## Software & Libraries